mike99mac/nagios-doc/pkg-managers.md

 **APT (Advanced Package Tool)** is built on top of `dpkg` and was introduced in 1998.
 It simplifies package management by handling dependencies and automating the download and installation of packages from repositories.

 ## YUM
 **YUM (Yellowdog Updater, Modified)** is built on top of `rpm` and was introduced in 2003.
 It automates the process of installing, updating, and removing packages and manages dependencies.
 It also allows the installation of packages from repositories.
+However, it is not considered outdated and **DNF** is recommended.

+## DNF
+**DNF (Dandified YUM)** is the package manager primarily used in Fedora, CentOS, and RHEL-based Linux distributions.
+It was introduced in 2013.
+It is generally faster and more efficient than YUM, especially when handling large repositories or complex dependency resolutions.

 ### Emergence of pip
 **pip (package installer for Python)**, introduced in 2008 as a replacement for `easy_install`.
 It allows users to install and manage software packages written in Python. `pip` downloads packages from the Python Package Index (PyPI) and handles package dependencies.